Ridwangiwa1/Synchronous-4-bit-ALU/README.md

 # Synchronous-4-bit-ALU
-Building an ALU that have the outputs that prints out  results at certain cycles using Non-blocking, and shift registers concepts
+Building an ALU that have outputs that print out  results at certain cycles using Non-blocking and shift registers concepts

 #ALU Functional Specifications
 4-bit ALU